Skip to main content

 She knew no Indians, was never closer to one than the wooden statues commonly found in front of cigar stores, and preferred to play with black children.
 “Zintka’s Corner” offered cheeriness, but the girl suffered from an all-embracing sadness that made her difficult to manage.
 She liked to ride the circling painted carousel horses in the park for hours and had to be removed from them at the end of the day by force.

-She had always loved to look at and handle her bracelet, cap, and moccasins, the only remnants of the life she might have led had things been different, and at ten, in 1900, she began asking about Indians.
-At the Pan American Exposition in Buffalo she sought out Lakota members of what was called the Indian Congress, brought to give exhibitions and display dances.
+She had always loved to look at and handle her bracelet, cap, and moccasins, the only remnants of the life she might have led had things been different, and at age 10, in 1900, she began asking about Indians.
+At the Pan American Exposition in Buffalo, she sought out Lakota members of what was called the Indian Congress, brought to give exhibitions and display dances.
 Mrs. Colby did not approve of her daughter’s fellow Indians, writing that it would be better that they “exhibit their development and education and not parade their savagery as a show.”

 Lost Bird did not do well in school.
 She was expelled from several.
-Ar sixteen she ran away and got work in a Wild West show.
+At 16, she ran away and got work in a Wild West show.
 She made her way to reservations, but knowing nothing of the food, the manners, the music, the language, knowing nothing of the culture, she was unintentionally offensive.
 She looked men in the eye, spoke frankly, talked at mealtimes, laughed too loudly, seemed assertive, pushy, forward, too forceful—like a white, the people thought.
 Once, at a reservation, she stood in rain and mud screaming, “It’s me, Lost Bird!
 Zintka Lanuni!
 Please help me!”
 She mispronounced her own name, the Indian listeners noted.

-At seventeen she became pregnant.
+At 17, she became pregnant.
 She was sent to a Nebraska reformatory.
 The baby was stillborn.
 At the Wounded Knee mass grave in which, somewhere, her mother lay, she flung herself down with arms outstretched, weeping.
 She married, shortly to discover that her husband had infected her with venereal disease.

 Once, at a reservation, she screamed, “It’s me, Lost Bird!
 Zintka Lanuni!
 Please help me!”
 She mispronounced her own name.

-She went to California to play bit parts and be an extra in silent Westerns— The Round-Up, Battle of the Red Men, War on the Plains .
+She went to California to play bit parts and be an extra in silent Westerns— The Round-Up, Battle of the Red Men, War on the Plains.
 She married again, a cowboy turned actor who beat her when he drank.
 She quit films and joined Buffalo Bill’s Wild West Show for the 1914–15 season, traveling all over the Midwest and Canada, visiting reservations when she could.
 The visits never worked out.

 She married again, a fellow performer in the show, and had a baby boy.
 The couple left Buffalo Bill and went to work in the saloons and dance halls of San Francisco’s Barbary Coast, he twirling a lariat and she in Indian or cowgirl attire.
 His health was not good, and her disease was cruelly affecting her eyes.
 She pawned whatever she had.
 There was no money for the baby, so she gave him away, to an Indian woman.
 She and her husband lived in cheap places among the cribs of the red-light district.
 She did what she could to make money.

 Seventy-one years later, in 1991, her decayed redwood coffin was lifted from the earth, and what remained inside was taken away.
-The historian Renée Sansom Flood, author of Lost Bird of Wounded Knee , had brought to Indians at Pine Ridge, at Wounded Knee, word of where she lay.
+The historian Renée Sansom Flood, author of Lost Bird of Wounded Knee, had brought to Indians at Pine Ridge, at Wounded Knee, word of where she lay.
 They decided to bring her home and raised the money.
-At the funeral there were great masses of Indians on foot, in cars, in pickups, on horses.
+At the funeral, there were great masses of Indians on foot, in cars, in pickups, on horses.
 White civilization almost from the first contact with Indians had ruled it was best that Indian children be weaned away from their tribes and traditions, but in the end Clara Colby decided that was wrong.
 “She has been sinned against in being taken from her proper surroundings,” she said of her adopted daughter.

 The Indians burying that daughter by the massacre’s mass grave agreed.
 She would be at rest here, near her mother, relatives, the friends she would have had if all had been different.
 “Lost Bird has returned today to the same place she was taken from,” said Marie Not Help Him, great-granddaughter of Iron Hail, the last survivor of the Battle of the Little Bighorn, where Custer died, and of the Wounded Knee Massacre.
 Lost Bird was put into the ground with an eagle plume attached to a cherry tree by her head.
 The trill for bravery rose in the air: Li-li-li-li-li!
 Then the Indians performed the ceremony of the Releasing of the Spirit for one who had a foot in two camps but never a place to stand.